Star Clippers Review: Sailing the Caribbean on the Star Flyer

 As with all beach stops, the Star Clippers’ water sports team hauled SUP boards, kayaks and sailing dinghies onto the beach for guests to use (complimentary).

-After ample time for swimming, SUPping (is this a verb yet?) and lounging around on the beach under the shade of sea grape trees, we were ready for the ship’s BBQ.
+After ample time for swimming, SUPping (is this a verb yet?) and lounging around under the shade of sea grape trees, we were ready for the ship’s BBQ.

 We helped ourselves to grilled burgers, fish and salads, then ate – plates balanced on our laps – as we sat on our towels on the sand.